Marketing Proposal Meeting

-If you are thinking of moving your first step is to arrange a market appraisal.
+If you are thinking of moving your first step is to arrange a Marketing Proposal Meeting.
 Oakfield are happy to do these free of charge with no obligation.
 At this appointment our representative will detail all of our services and advise on market value with recommendations on a guide price.

 Budgeting for your move